bakaphp/kanvas-doc/README.md

 # Kanvas Core JS SDK
 ## Introduction
-This TypeScript SDK was designed exclusively to connect with the Kanvas Niche Ecosystem.
-It enhances the development of headless applications by providing easy-to-use interfaces to interact with modules within the Kanvas Niche Ecosystem.
+The documentation for this TypeScript SDK serves as a comprehensive guide for developers aiming to integrate and utilize the SDK within the Kanvas Niche Ecosystem.
+It offers clear instructions, usage examples, and detailed explanations on how to effectively leverage the SDK's capabilities for the development of headless applications.
 ## Table of Contents

 - [Introduction](./introduction.md)